 Identifying the next COVID-19 outbreak may seem impossible to predict, but a new app that collects body temperature recordings may give researchers advance warning of an impending hotspot of illness.

 The app, available through Google Play and the Apple App Store, asks users to record their body temperature and respond to questions about key COVID-19 symptoms.
 The data, which is not connected to a person’s name to protect privacy, is linked to a randomly generated ID and stored on a secure server.
 Temperature and symptom data are mapped geographically to provide a display of anomalies occurring across the country.

 “This type of data tracking could be really useful to enable targeted large-scale testing efforts,” says Robert Stevens, M.D., associate professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
-“It could allow us to identify beforehand areas that are at increased or decreased risk and inform decisions regarding mitigation and lifting social distancing restrictions.”
+“It could allow us to identify beforehand areas that are at increased or decreased risk and inform decisions regarding mitigation and lifting physical distancing restrictions.”